Bartekwis01/Notch-The-Discord-Bot/readme.md

 >
 > USERNAME_CHANNEL_ID - specify the channel ID of the channel where users will post their minecraft usernames
 >
-> WHITELIST_PATH - specify the path where the whitelist file will be saved(for duplicate-prevention)
+> WHITELIST_PATH - specify the path where the whitelist file will be saved(for duplicate-prevention).
+Do NOT confuse it with the `whitelist.json` file created and used by the Minecraft server - these are completely separate
 >
 > DISCORD_IDS_PATH - specify the path where the discord IDs should be saved of the members which minecraft usernames are successfully added to the whitelist(for multi-accounting prevention)
 >
-> LOGGING_LEVEL - specify the logging level to be used
+> LOGGING_LEVEL - specify the logging level to be used.
+Available levels: debug, info, warning, error
 >
 > RCON_HOST - specify the IP of the Minecraft server
 >